The New Zealand road trip that leads to paradise: Queenstown to Glenorchy

 New Zealand roads cover some impressive terrain and can pass through amazing scenery, but they can also be treacherous in certain weather conditions.
 Always drive to the conditions and reduce speed when necessary.

-Set against the dramatic Southern Alps and the birthplace of bunjy jumping, Queenstown is aptly famous as the “Adventure Capital of the World.”
+Set against the dramatic Southern Alps and the birthplace of bunjy jumping you will never run out of things to do in Queenstown, on your New Zealand road trip as it is famous as the “Adventure Capital of the World.”
 Leap, lunge or luge with an encyclopedia of adventures this playground has to offer – golf, paragliding, Zip lining, 4WD Driving, kayaking, skydiving, jet boating, river rafting and bungy jumping.
+And after a day full of thrill and fun, you can rest your soul in some of the best hotels in Queenstown.

-There are countless scenic roads in New Zealand, but the 45 km stretch of tarmac between Queenstown and Glenorchy will leave your eyes wide open and your camera well-used.
-Made for self-explorers, the stretch that starts from Queenstown to Glenorchy along the pristine waters of Lake Wakatipu will be one of the most unforgettable 45 minutes of your life.
+There are countless scenic roads in New Zealand, but the 45 km stretch of tarmac between Queenstown to Glenorchy will leave your eyes wide open and your camera well-used.
+Made for self-explorers, the stretch that starts from Queenstown to Glenorchy along the pristine waters of Lake Wakatipu will be one of the most unforgettable 45 minutes of your life and will definitely make your New Zealand road trip memorable.
 There are a number of lookouts along the way that offer spectacular views of Lake Wakatipu and The Remarkables mountain range.
 Not to miss are the ancient beech forests and snow-capped peaks that served as a backdrop to the infamous Isengaard in the LOTR trilogy.
-You will find yourself stopping after every 5 minutes on the way because of the tight concentration of natural wonders – taking photos of Cecil Peak, Walter Peak and countless other mountains.
-It would be best to treat this drive as a sight-seeing experience and drown yourself in some superlative scenes that no postcard can do justice to.
+You will find yourself stopping after every 5 minutes on the way because of the tight concentration of natural wonders – taking photos of Cecil Peak, Walter Peak, and countless other mountains.
+It would be best to treat this drive as a sight-seeing experience, take a car rental in New Zealand and drown yourself in some superlative scenes that no postcard can do justice to.